mandaputtra/mandaputtra.github.io/content/posts/beginner-guide-on-mongodb-aggregate.md

 "Ewww but how come that data are okay? you only had one message, why do you need an array?
 I don't need that! and why I should go to the `message` field takes array [0] and get sender" - a wholesome frontend developer.

-# 2nd case: get what that frontend developer wants
+## Get what that frontend developer wants

 Assume that you just select sillybilly as the sender, the one that uses your application, and other users that on **clients array** are other. `$unwind` to the rescue.